 DC/OS provides prescriptive design to ensure administrative and programmatic communication between DC/OS Clusters & any client (UI/Browsers, CLIs, API Clients etc.) happens over the Admin security zone and all requests are transported over SSL secured channel.
 DC/OS Master nodes are the entry point into the DC/OS Cluster within the Admin security zone and more specifically, the API Gateway is a component named ‘Admin Router’ that serves as reverse proxy managing all administrative connectivity into DC/OS Clusters.

-DC/OS Enterprise includes a built-in Identity and Access Management Service that allows our users to create Users and Groups and assign varying level of Authorization privileges to each user and group.
-DC/OS Enterprise supports following types of Users and Groups:
+DC/OS Enterprise includes built-in Identity and Access Management that allows you to create users and groups, and assign varying level of authorization privileges to each user and group.
+DC/OS Enterprise supports the following types of users and groups:

-DC/OS Enterprise IAM Service also includes support for authorization controls that can be assigned to each of the above principals/users.
-As of DC/OS 1.8, users can be given specific set of permissions in the form ‘Subject’ can perform ‘Action’ on ‘Object’ where ‘Object’ can be an API endpoint to a particular DC/OS Service to a Marathon Application group and ‘Action’ enumerates the set of actions that are possible on the Object such as “Create, Read, Update or Delete”.
+DC/OS Enterprise IAM service also includes support for authorization controls that can be assigned to each of the above principals/users.
+Users can be given specific set of permissions in the form ‘Subject’ can perform ‘Action’ on ‘Object’, where ‘Object’ can be an API endpoint to a particular DC/OS service to a Marathon application group and ‘Action’ enumerates the set of actions that are possible on the object such as “Create, Read, Update or Delete”.

-DC/OS Enterprise integrates Identity Providers that support LDAP v3 Interface (including Microsoft Active Directory) and SAML based identity providers such that you can import users external to DC/OS from your existing User Directory and manage authorization on those users and user group within DC/OS.
+DC/OS Enterprise integrates Identity Providers that support LDAP v3 interface (including Microsoft Active Directory) and SAML based identity providers, such that you can import users external to DC/OS from your existing user directory, and manage user and group authorizations within DC/OS.

 DC/OS Enterprise is designed to run securely on-premises and in the cloud.
 To ensure cluster security, DC/OS Enterprise supports encrypted communication between DC/OS Cluster Internal components.
 This is achieved by ensuring that DC/OS runs with a Certificate Authority that issues certificates for DC/OS Master Nodes and all Agent nodes have an installed CA.crt at bootstrap time.
 This mechanism ensures all communication between the various services within DC/OS cluster are over secure SSL channels.

-DC/OS Enterprise supports fine-grained workload isolation to enable multiple business groups within an organization to run containers & workloads within a shared cluster but still be guaranteed that there is security isolation in addition to performance isolation provided by Linux cGroups between the varying workloads.
-Workload security isolation is performed by a DC/OS Authorization module that runs on every agent node and is responsible for making authorization checks against DC/OS IAM Service to verify that the user/owner of the workload is authorized to perform the action they are trying to execute anywhere within the cluster including on the Agent node.
+DC/OS Enterprise supports fine-grained workload isolation to enable multiple business groups within an organization to run containers and workloads within a shared cluster.
+You are guaranteed that there is security isolation in addition to performance isolation provided by Linux cGroups between the varying workloads.
+Workload security isolation is performed by a DC/OS Authorization module that runs on every agent node.
+This module is responsible for making authorization checks against DC/OS IAM Service to verify that the user/owner of the workload is authorized to perform the action they are trying to execute anywhere within the cluster, including on the Agent node.

-dcos is created and any container that attaches to a Virtual Network, receives its own dedicated IP.
-This allows users to run workloads that are not friendly to dynamically assigned ports and would rather bind the existing ports that is in their existing app configuration.
-Now, with support for dedicated IP/Container, workloads are free to bind to any port as every container has access to the entire available port range.
+dcos is created and any container that attaches to a Virtual Network receives its own dedicated IP.
+This allows you to run workloads that are not friendly to dynamically assigned ports and would rather bind the existing ports that are in their existing app configuration.
+Now, with support for dedicated IP/Container, workloads are free to bind to any port, since every container can access the entire available port range.

-DC/OS now supports the creation of multiple virtual networks at install time and associate non-overlapping subnets with each of the virtual networks.
-Further, DC/OS users can program Network Isolation rules across DC/OS Agent nodes to ensure that traffic across Virtual Network subnets is isolated.
+DC/OS now supports the creation of multiple virtual networks at install time and associates non-overlapping subnets with each of the virtual networks.
+DC/OS users can program network isolation rules across DC/OS agent nodes, to ensure that traffic across virtual network subnets is isolated.